 Kingston's brownfield CIP is changing.
 What you need to know.

-The City's brownfield community improvement plan (CIP) has been in place since 2005 and is being updated in 2017.
-A revised CIP is expected to be completed by October of 2017 and will likely include changes to project areas, project eligibilities and levels of financial benefit.
+The City's brownfield community improvement plan (CIP) has been in place since 2005 and was revised in 2017.
+The revisions included changes to project areas, project eligibilities and levels of financial benefit.